quintel/etm-warmtemodule/README.md

 * `data_processing` ▸ `⁨scripts` ▸ `QGis` ▸ `main.py`
 * `data_processing` ▸ `⁨scripts` ▸ `Pandas` ▸ `households_input_data_transformation.py`
 * `data_processing` ▸ `⁨scripts` ▸ `Pandas` ▸ `buildings_input_data_transformation.py`
+* `data_processing` ▸ `⁨scripts` ▸ `Pandas` ▸ `generate_neighbourhood_properties.py`

 For each script, a short description is provided.

 #### main.py

 The `main.py` script should be imported into QGIS and run from there.
 The exact steps for this can be read `data_processing` ▸ `⁨scripts` ▸ `QGis` ▸ `README.md`.
 Before running the script, make sure the  `data_processing`⁩ ▸ ⁨`geo_layers⁩` ▸ `⁨reprojected` directory exists.
 In the `data_processing`⁩ ▸ ⁨`projects` directory the raw data for the different projects is stored.
 Before running the script, make sure the correct `BAG` and `geo_layers` directories are copied into the `data_processing` root directory.

+Note: the shapefiles with the heat_sources should contain a column named `available_heat` with the available heat in Giga Joule.
+For OB2021 we have calculated the available heat based on the installed capacity and 8760 full load hours.

 Below, you can find an overview of the required input data: